nevillew/zportal-back/README.md

 ## Project Status & Next Steps

 *   **Current Status:** The project has a well-defined specification (`plan.md`) and a substantial database schema implemented through numerous migrations.
 Core concepts like multi-tenancy and RLS are established.
 Many foundational Edge Functions exist but require refinement and implementation of specific business logic, error handling, and permission checks.
-See `progress.md` for a detailed summary.
-*   **Completed Tasks:** Key completed implementation steps are logged in `done.md`.
 *   **Remaining Work:** Outstanding tasks and the planned implementation order are detailed in `build.md`.
 This includes refining existing functions, implementing new functions (SSO JIT, webhooks, notifications, reporting RPCs), scheduled tasks, and thorough testing.

 ## Contributing